mongodb/specifications/source/sessions/snapshot-sessions.md

 ### Terms

-**ClientSession**\
-The driver object representing a client session and the operations that can be performed on it.
+ClientSession : The driver object representing a client session and the operations that can be performed on it.

-**MongoClient**\
-The root object of a driver's API.
+MongoClient : The root object of a driver's API.
 MAY be named differently in some drivers.

-**MongoCollection**\
-The driver object representing a collection and the operations that can be performed on it.
+MongoCollection : The driver object representing a collection and the operations that can be performed on it.
 MAY be named differently in some drivers.

-**MongoDatabase**\
-The driver object representing a database and the operations that can be performed on it.
+MongoDatabase : The driver object representing a database and the operations that can be performed on it.
 MAY be named differently in some drivers.

-**ServerSession**\
-The driver object representing a server session.
+ServerSession : The driver object representing a server session.

-**Session**\
-A session is an abstract concept that represents a set of sequential operations executed by an application that are related in some way.
+Session : A session is an abstract concept that represents a set of sequential operations executed by an application that are related in some way.
 This specification defines how sessions are used to implement snapshot reads.

-**Snapshot reads**\
-Reads with read concern level `snapshot` that occur outside of transactions on both the primary and secondary nodes, including in sharded clusters.
+Snapshot reads : Reads with read concern level `snapshot` that occur outside of transactions on both the primary and secondary nodes, including in sharded clusters.
 Snapshots reads are majority committed reads.

-**Snapshot timestamp**\
-Snapshot timestamp, representing timestamp of the first supported read operation (i.e. find/aggregate/distinct) in the session.
+Snapshot timestamp : Snapshot timestamp, representing timestamp of the first supported read operation (i.e. find/aggregate/distinct) in the session.
 The server creates a cursor in response to a snapshot find/aggregate command and reports `atClusterTime` within the `cursor` field in the response.
 For the distinct command the server adds a top-level `atClusterTime` field to the response.
 The `atClusterTime` field represents the timestamp of the read and is